reduxjs/redux/docs/style-guide/style-guide.md

 The original Redux docs and examples generally used a "SCREAMING_SNAKE_CASE" convention for defining action types, such as `"ADD_TODO"` and `"INCREMENT"`.
 This matches typical conventions in most programming languages for declaring constant values.
 The downside is that the uppercase strings can be hard to read.

 Other communities have adopted other conventions, usually with some indication of the "feature" or "domain" the action is related to, and the specific action type.
 The NgRx community typically uses a pattern like `"[Domain] Action Type"`, such as `"[Login Page] Login"`.
-Various users have used patterns like `"domain:action"` as well.
+Other patterns like `"domain:action"` have been used as well.

 Redux Toolkit's `createSlice` function currently generates action types that look like `"domain/action"`, such as `"todos/addTodo"`.
 Going forward, **we suggest using the `"domain/action"` convention** for readability\*\*.